 I could not find my mom’s recipe, but this recipe is a take on Barry’s recipe.
 Barry is the man behind Rock Recipes.
 He’s a fellow Newfoundlander, and knows a thing or two about good fruitcake!
 His original recipe is as close as I could find to the cake my mom used to make.

-INGREDIENTS NEEDED FOR THIS RECIPE:
+INGREDIENTS NEEDED TO PREPARE THIS RECIPE

 - Dried Fruit – You will need raisins.
-I used golden raisins, because they are more plump and less sweet.
+I used golden raisins because they are more plump and less sweet.
 But, you can use sultanas if that’s what you have on hand.
 You will also need dried apricots.

 - Candied Fruit – A fruitcake isn’t a fruitcake at all without candied cherries.
 I used both red and green, as well as mixed peel.